Can you imagine conquering fear?

 Are you applying your faith to this aspect of your life?
 What can you do today to make this happen?

 You can conquer your fear and change your lifestyle.
-You find success when you focus on changing your attitude, understanding why you are making a change, set realistic expectations, prepare and plan and most importantly, cling to the power of your faith.
+You find success when you focus on improving your attitude, understanding why you are making a change, set realistic expectations, prepare and plan and most importantly, cling to the power of your faith.
 What can you start doing differently today?
-Take your first step and send me an email listing the first step of your plan!
+Take your first step and send me an email listing the first stage of your plan!

 Because He Lives (Amen)